mattermost/docs/source/administration/devops-command-center.rst

 - The **Duration** widget displays the duration of the incident.
 While the incident is ongoing, the end time is displayed as **Ongoing**.
 When the incident has ended, it shows the end time (in the user's timezone).
-- The **Members Involved** widget indicates the total number of users that participated in the channel, either by posting a message, being assigned as Commander, or interacting with a checklist.
+- The **Members Involved** widget indicates the total number of users that participated in the channel, either by posting a message, being assigned as commander, or interacting with a checklist.
 This number is not affected by users leaving the channel, or users joining the channel but not participating.
 - The total number of messages displayed includes messages posted by both users and bots (including the incident response bot).
 It does not include system or ephemeral messages.

 **Filtering incidents**

-Incidents can be filtered by incident name, Commander, and incident status.
+Incidents can be filtered by incident name, commander, and incident status.

 **Browsing related channels**